nirmata/custom-scripts/README.md

-# Catalog Reference Update Script
+# Nirmata Environment Management Scripts

-This repository contains scripts for managing catalog references in Nirmata environments.
+This repository contains scripts for managing Nirmata environments, catalog references, and environment migrations.

 ## Scripts

-### update_catalog_references.sh
+### migrate_env_apps_to_catalog.sh

-This script updates catalog references for applications between source and target clusters in Nirmata.
+This script migrates environment applications to catalogs in Nirmata.

 #### Prerequisites